Southwest: Normal flight operations to resume Friday

 Thousands of customers have been unable to reach the airline this week, as Southwest’s phone system was overwhelmed.
 Pilots and flight attendants also reported being put on hold for hours.

 Investors appear to think that Southwest might finally be getting a handle on the crisis.
-The company’s shares rose more than 3% , but they’re still down 8% for the week.
+The company’s shares rose 4%, but they’re still down nearly 8% for the week.

 The airline has not given an estimate for how much revenue it has lost and how much extra cost it will incur – Transportation Secretary Pete Buttigieg and some members of Congress are demanding that Southwest pay stranded travelers for hotel rooms, meals and replacement flights they booked on other airlines.